maxskunk/measurabl-frontend-prog-task/README.md

 ## My Assumptions
 * Routing is not needed for this demonstration
 * Design: Material is suitible for application
+* Must be mobile responsive
 * Every Row is assumed to have an ID
-* Must be mobile responsive
+* If there are rows with duplicate ID's its possible those rows will get overwritten
+* In a real-world example I would look to do data-munging like this on the backend
 * No need to do feature branching for this test